Finland–Hungary relations: World War II

 Hungarian volunteers leaving Finland after the Winter War.
 The group was led by Captain Imre Kémeri Nagy.
 Seeing him off was Lieutenant General Oscar Enckell.

 When the Winter War broke out between Finland and the Soviet Union, many Hungarians felt great sympathy towards the Finns and wanted to help them.

+From the onset of the Winter War onwards both nations placed themselves on the side of Germany, though Finland never officially joined the Axis.

 The Hungarian government officially did not support Finland, but secretly started searching for ways of helping.
 In addition, non-governmental organisations began to organize support for Finland.
 Hungary helped Finland by giving monetary donations, armaments and military volunteers.

 After losing the Continuation War, Finland discontinued diplomatic relations on September 20, 1944.

 Post World War II

 Diplomatic relations were re-established on May 20, 1947.
 Finland has an embassy in Budapest and an honorary consulate in Pécs.
-Hungary has an embassy in Helsinki and 4 honorary consulates (in Turku, Mariehamn, Tampere and Joensuu).
-Both countries are full members of the European Union and NATO.
+Hungary has an embassy in Helsinki and 4 honorary consulates (in Turku, Mariehamn, Tampere and Joensuu). on January 1st 1995 Finland joined the EU which was supported by Hungary even before it became a EU member itself, in march of 2023 Hungary supported Finland joining NATO and Finland joined NATO in April of 2023.